ericnana/androidclientautomationusingAI/README.md

 5) Install android-studio

-6) Run from command line ./appium-doctor.js within appium-doctor folder you have cloned previously to see what is beeded or not that needs to be installed or fixed.
+6) Run from command line ./appium-doctor.js within appium-doctor folder you have cloned previously to see what is needed or not that needs to be installed or fixed.

 7) Go to  ~/.bashrc you need to have the following set: